nicgallego/fortran_builds/README.md

 So that while in vim insert mode, in a fortran file (.f90), when I type one of the snippet names and hit `<tab>` I get into SELECT mode and can replace the placeholder text with whatever I want to document, jump around place holders with `<tab>` and backwards with `<Shift-tab>`.
 For example if I type `dp<tab>` I get my parameter with direction choice snippet expanded, and I can choose, in the first field with 1, 2 or 3 whether in, out or inout stay.
 Then after `<tab>` I am editing the parameter name, and another `<tab>` and I am in the description field.

 Note: hit `<esc>` only at the end when all place holders have been replaced, otherwise, there is no way to reexpand the snippet once out.

+## Test system

+After an overview of available alternatives documented in the [fortran-wiki](https://fortranwiki.org/fortran/show/Unit+testing+frameworks) and my wish to stay as simple as possible, I will try [test-drive](https://github.com/fortran-lang/test-drive).
+Here included also the getting started code for test-drive.